LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-roles-privileges/_index.md

 ### Adding a `SecurityService`

-With roles and privileges added to our database, the last piece to add here is a service that can check whether the current user has a specific role or privilege.
+With roles and privileges added to our database, the last piece to add is a service that can check whether the current user has a specific role or privilege.
 We will not make use of this service in our application yet, but recognize that this could be used to determine if an action can be taken in the